raspberrypi/pico-setup/test/README.md

 Write fresh SD card with Raspberry Pi Imager.

 ### Raspberry Pi OS Lite (32-bit) on Raspberry Pi 4B
-Should be the same as the full OS.
-Currently, this will install Visual Studio Code, but that may change.
+Should be the same as the full OS, but doesn't install Visual Studio Code because there's no XWindows.

 Write fresh SD card with Raspberry Pi Imager.

 ### Ubuntu Desktop 20.10 (64-bit) on Raspberry Pi 4B
+Not yet tested.

+Less common.
+Should work a lot like Raspberry Pi OS, but with a couple different package dependencies.

+Write fresh SD card with Raspberry Pi Imager.

+### Ubuntu Server 20.10 (32-bit) on Raspberry Pi 4B
 Less common.
 Should work a lot like Raspberry Pi OS, but with a couple different package dependencies.

 Write fresh SD card with Raspberry Pi Imager.